 Show run down

-Development Phase A – Project enters formal development: scripts, bible, additional research, detailed outlines.
+Development Phase A – Project enters formal development: scripts, bible, additional research, and detailed outlines.

 Development Phase B – Project continues development and has further drafts of scripts, casting conversations and preliminary financial model and budgets discussed.